MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Abilities-Armor-and-Expanding-Heroes/content.md

 Let's give our `Ability` class two simple methods, `__init__`, and `attack`.

+> [action]
-**First, in your project directory, make a file named 'ability.py' to contain all the code for the Ability class**
+>First, in your project directory, make a file named 'ability.py' to contain all the code for the Ability class
+>
 ## Set initial values with a constructor

 > [action]